Dental Health Week is fast approaching — here’s how to take care of your teeth and gums.

 When it comes to flossing, try and make it a part of your routine, as it is the most effective way to remove plaque from hard-to-reach places in the mouth.
 Plaque build-up can lead to inflammation and gum disease, as well as a range of other health issues.

 Nutrition can have a significant impact on your overall wellbeing, as well as your oral health specifically.
 You should ideally try and eat a balanced diet that is rich in nutrients, such as calcium and phosphorous.

 We recommend that you try and limit your intake of sugary foods and drinks, like soda, candy and sweetened fruit juices as these have little nutritious value and can contribute to the development of tooth decay.
-Tooth decay occurs when bacteria comes into contact with sugars in the mouth, leading to the production of harmful acids that can damage the teeth.
+Tooth decay occurs when bacteria come into contact with sugars in the mouth, leading to the production of harmful acids that can damage the teeth.